© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall vallum between east side of road at Burgh Head, and boundary south of Ash Tree Square, Burgh-by-Sands in wall miles 71 and 72 is a scheduled monument protected by Historic England under reference 1018458.
 View the official record →

-Hadrian's Wall vallum is a defensive earthwork forming part of the Hadrianic frontier system constructed in northern Britain during the second century AD.
+Hadrian's Wall vallum is a defensive earthwork forming part of the Roman frontier system constructed across northern Britain during the reign of the Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018458.

 Hadrian's Wall vallum between east side of road at Burgh Head, and boundary south of Ash Tree Square, Burgh-by-Sands in wall miles 71 and 72 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018458.